 Moving somewhere new is exciting – but also stressful – for you and your cat!
 Here is some advice on how to keep your cat’s stress to a minimum.

 You can’t remove the stress entirely, but you can do a few things to help reduce it.
-Things like, transportation, where you are heading too, cat carrier – cats can be stressed or scared by the sight of the cat carrier coming out, as it is usually to do with a trip to the vet.
+Things like transportation, where you are heading, and cat carrier – cats can be stressed or scared by the sight of the cat carrier coming out, as it is usually to do with a trip to the vet.

 To help overcome the fear of the cat carrier, you could try leaving it out in the house for about two weeks before the move.
 Try and put it somewhere where your cat would usually relax – kit the carrier out with some familiar, cosy bedding, cover it with a towel or sheet to disguise it a bit.
 You could also pop some treats inside – anything to make it appealing and comforting to your cat long before the day of your big move.